digitallyinduced/ihp/Guide/file-storage.markdown

 RunDevServer
 ```

 ## Uploading

 ### Saving a User Upload to the Storage

-In this example we asume the following data schema:
+In this example we assume the following data schema:

 ```sql
 CREATE TABLE companies (